astrimbu/astrimbu/README.md

-# greetings, i'm alan
+# greetings, i am alan

-i'm a software developer with a passion for merging art & tech
+i am a software developer with a passion for merging art & tech

 ### currently
 - experimenting with ai-driven tools & workflows, focusing on innovative applications of tech